Knitting Doll Clothes is Important Because Barbie Always Needs a New Dress

 The knit stitching on the pink are more pronounce you can easily count the rows, while the brown has a softer looking appearance.
 This was accomplished by turning the brown dress inside out.
 In other words it is backwards.
 Again a warmer sweater like look to the pink dress.

 The bottom of the pink dress is thick and was made in the contrasting white.
 Its meant to remind you of the brim of a winter hat.
 This is absent in the brown dress for obvious reasons.

 Regardless of which you choose, this project is fairly simply even if you’re a beginner.
 Watch the video below to make learning this project super easy.

 Note: This dress can be made shorter.
 Watch the video for instructions.

 I use the Knifty Knitter 4-1/2 Inch Flower Loom however other name brands make the same loom with minor, non-consequential differences.
-If asked to choose another easily available flower loom I would choose the Boye Flower Loom .
-In reality, the brand name, color or price is really not what’s most important.
+If asked to choose another easily available flower loom I would choose say that in reality, the brand name, color or price is really not what’s most important.
 What you’re looking for is the number of pegs which is 12..
 By-the-way, this little loom is used here often.